lpotthast/cargo-leptos/README.md

 browserquery = "defaults"

 # Assets source dir.
 All files found here will be copied and synchronized to site-root.
-# The assets-dir cannot have a sub directory with the same name/path as site-pkg-dir.
+# The assets-dir cannot have a subdirectory with the same name/path as site-pkg-dir.
 #
 # Optional.
 Env: LEPTOS_ASSETS_DIR.
 assets-dir = "assets"